Speaking in tongues: Medical research

-Glossolalia is classified as a non-neurogenic language disorder.
-Most people exhibiting glossolalia do not have a neuropsychiatric disorder.
+In most cases tongues speakers have no underlying neuropsychiatric disorder precipitating the manifestations, although it rarely occurs in neurogenic conditions.
+Speakers report finding personal meaning in the utterances, although they are unintelligible and have no linguistic structure.
+The link to psychopathology has been disproven - tongues speakers are not over-represented in those with depression or psychosis, nor other disorders and one study found tongues speaking negatively associated with neuroticism - emotional stability was greater amongst the speakers.
+Nevertheless the language spoken by the speakers is devoid of semantic meaning, although the utterances appear to be derived from the language of the speaker.
+Studies have thus suggested this could be learned behaviour by the speakers.

 Neuroimaging of brain activity during glossolalia does not show activity in the language areas of the brain.
-In other words, it may be characterized by a specific brain activity and it can be a learned behaviour.
+In other words, it may be characterized by a specific brain activity.

 A 1973 experimental study highlighted the existence of two basic types of glossolalia: a static form which tends to a somewhat coaction to repetitiveness and a more dynamic one which tends to free association of speech-like elements.

 A study done by the American Journal of Human Biology found that speaking in tongues is associated with both a reduction in circulatory cortisol, and enhancements in alpha-amylase enzyme activity – two common biomarkers of stress reduction that can be measured in saliva.
 Several sociological studies report various social benefits of engaging in Pentecostal glossolalia, such as an increase in self-confidence.

 As of April 2021, further studies are needed to corroborate the 1980s view of glossolaly with more sensitive measures of outcome, by using the more recent techniques of neuroimaging.

-Criticism

-Speakers of glossolalia are capable of speaking in tongues on cue, contrary to the claim that it is a spontaneous event.

-Analysis of glossolalics reveals a pseudo-language that lacks consistent syntax, semantic meaning, usually rhythmic or poetic in nature and is similar to the speaker's native tongue.
-Samples of glossolalia shows a lack of consistency needed for meaningful comparison or translation.
-It also is not used to communicate between fellow glossolalia speakers, although the meaning is usually translated by the leader involved, in line with and supportive of whatever message or teaching had been given that day, in some way giving divine legitimacy to what is said.
+Cessationism

+Various Christian groups have criticized the Pentecostal and charismatic movement for paying too much attention to mystical manifestations, such as glossolalia.
+In certain evangelical and other Protestant Churches, this experience was understood as a gift to speak foreign languages without having learned them (xenoglossy) for evangelization, and cessationism is the theological position that argues that this and other spiritual gifts were meant only for the apostolic age, and thereafter withdrawn.